petterh/textedit/docs/Chapter-3-Designing-for-Programmers.md

 }
 ```

-The resulting window lacks even the sense to paint its own client area, but it does have a title bar, and it responds correctly to resizing, maximizing and minimizing (see Figure 3).
+The resulting window lacks even the sense to paint its own client area, but it does have a title bar, and it responds correctly to resizing, maximizing and minimizing (see Figure&nbsp;3).

 ![](Chapter-3-Designing-for-Programmers-Figure3.bmp)

-**Figure 3: The DefWindowProc window, with its client area full of garbage.**
+**Figure&nbsp;3: The DefWindowProc window, with its client area full of garbage.**

 Only one thing is missing for this to be an almost perfectly well behaved window: Even though DefWindowProc handles WM_CLOSE by calling DestroyWindow, neither the WM_CLOSE handler nor the WM_DESTROY handler calls PostQuitMessage.
 After the window has been destroyed, the application hangs forever on GetMessage.
 (It couldn’t be otherwise, of course, or all applications would close shop every time one of its windows was destroyed.)